danielnaber/jwordsplitter/README.md

 ### TODO

-* keep the plain text dict in git, not the binary one; build binary only for release
-* build the dictionary from Morphy data
-    * extend list of exceptions (`exceptionsGerman.txt`, `GermanInterfixDisambiguator.java`)
 * API: return `null` if a word isn't known at all, return the word itself if it is not a compound?